-About a year later, Gasteratos felt compelled to start an organization that would better catalyze progress in cell-ag, motivating him to apply to Harvard as a dual-matriculated student and begin the formal organizational development of CAS while there.
-Harvard was also where Gasteratos would become the first cellular agriculture researcher/scholar at the university and Ivy League, overall.
-While simultaneously working as a researcher at Harvard Law School, he began to give the first lectures at Harvard on cellular agriculture, as well as at MIT and local events in the Boston area.
-His work there, alongside future colleagues at CAS, was featured in publications like Science, and in 2018, CAS was accepted into the Harvard Innovation Lab, in recognition for the nonprofit’s immense problem-solving potential.
-Although Gasteratos notes his enrollment as a student and researcher at Harvard was important, he ultimately spent more time devoted to cellular agriculture and CAS than to his school work; this led to his dropping out to work at CAS full-time in 2018.
+About a year after the completion of that market research study, Gasteratos felt compelled to start an organization that would better catalyze progress in CellAg, motivating him to apply to Harvard as a dual-matriculated student and begin the formal organizational development of CAS while there.
+After being accepted, Gasteratos was on a mission to bring cellular agriculture to Harvard, and more broadly, to the world thereafter.
+Harvard was also where Gasteratos would become the first cellular agriculture researcher/scholar at the university and the Ivy League overall.
+While simultaneously working as a researcher at Harvard Law School, he began to give the first lectures on cellular agriculture at Harvard, as well as at MIT and local events in the Boston area.
+His work there, alongside future colleagues at CAS, was featured in publications like Science, and an environmental report he published would become a Harvard-trending literature in 2017.
+After the CAS launch in 2018, CAS was accepted into the Harvard Innovation Lab in recognition of the nonprofit’s immense problem-solving potential.
+Although Gasteratos notes his enrollment as a student and researcher at Harvard was important, he ultimately spent more time devoted to cellular agriculture and CAS than to his school work; this led to his dropping out to work at CAS full-time later in 2018.

-Thereafter, Kris & the CAS team would go on to spearhead the first textbook on cellular agriculture, first course on cell-based meat at Stanford, Harvard/Stanford-profiled comprehensive list of benefits through 90 Reasons, future facility design through Project CMF, and an environmental report which would become a Harvard-trending literature in 2018.
-Kris has contributed to books, articles, and documentaries on cellular agriculture, and is among the first guest lecturers to speak on the topic at institutions and companies like Harvard, Stanford, Google, City University London, Texas A&M, and MIT.
-He has developed partnerships between CAS and the UN, Harvard, Elsevier and plans to continue accelerating the field of cellular agriculture though his work at CAS.
+Kristopher has contributed to books, articles, and documentaries on cellular agriculture, and is among the first guest lecturers to speak on the topic at institutions and companies including Harvard, Stanford, Google, City University London, Texas A&M, and MIT.
+He has developed partnerships between CAS and the U.N., Harvard, and Elsevier and continues to work on accelerating the field of cellular agriculture through CAS.

 READ MORE CLOSE